Our projects

 This increases the level of knowledge and the quality of discussion in the forum.

-We want to improve the fit of these links and display them for each post so that ongoing discussions can also quickly access relevant knowledge.
+The next step is to display the links to each post so that ongoing discussions can also quickly access relevant knowledge.

 1.7.
 Add graphics to ADxS.org texts